 The Department of Defense (DOD) offers TA to active duty military servicemembers.
 Each branch has specific TA limits and application procedures.
-Access the links below to learn more about your service’s specific program.
+Prior to enrolling in the university, you must speak with your Educational Services Officer (ESO) or counselor within your respective service (typically located at your installation’s education center) and receive approval to use TA.
+Access the links below to learn more about your service’s specific TA program.

-The DOD Voluntary Education Partnership Memorandum of Understanding (DOD MOU) is an agreement between the Office of the Under Secretary of Defense for Personnel and Readiness and educational institutions.
+Washington University has signed the DOD Voluntary Education Partnership Memorandum of Understanding (DOD MOU), which is an agreement between the Office of the Under Secretary of Defense for Personnel and Readiness and educational institutions.
 DOD policy requires educational institutions that wish to participate in the DOD TA Program to sign an MOU conveying the commitments and agreements between the educational institution and DOD prior to an educational institution receiving funds from a service’s TA program.
 The memorandum and a list of educational institutions that have signed can be found at Dodmou.com.

 The College Scorecard is a consumer planning tool and resource to assist prospective students and their families as they evaluate options in selecting a school.
 This tool is most useful for potential full-time undergraduate students.